BenjaminWillisINL/MOOSETHMModelCSVs/README.md

 The folder "Powerpoint" found in the main branch (not in the "1fracturemodel" folder) has a detailed explanation of the model set up and all the results from this study in a neat and organized matter.

+EXODUS Files: All exodus files have been uploaded to the repository and are not in the corresponding folder, however for a more detailed list of which exodus file corresponds to which input file, please refer to the "Powerpoint" folder, as all input and output files for each plot are listed there.

 Intern: Benjamin Willis

 Mentor: Robert Podgorney